stevenmraines/SpaceInvaders/README.md

 SpaceInvaders
 =============

-Guys,

-I've finished adding the bunkers and invaders to the screen.
-Check it out.
-I've made the invaders oscillate, but there's an interesting bug where a couple of the invaders seem to move.
-Also, I can figure out how to make them move down... yet...
+Pending Issues/Bugs:

+1. Some of the invaders move 1 pixel to the right upon oscillating.
+2. Invaders will not move down upon oscillating.
+3. I cannot get shots to spawn using the KeyListener.

  - Derick.